viperproject/gobra-book/src/01/basic-specs.md

 ```

 At the beginning of the function `Abs`, the precondition holds.
-Then depending on the branch taken, different constraints hold for `x`.
+Then, depending on the branch taken, different constraints hold for `x`.
 After the call to `Abs`, we can `assert` the postcondition (with the arguments substituted, for example, `v2 >= 0 && (v2 == -2 || v2 == -(-2))` implies that `v2 == 2` which can also be asserted).

 Gobra uses a _modular_ verification approach.
-Each function is verified independently and all we know about a function at call sites is its contract.
+Each function is verified independently; all we know about a function at call sites is its contract.
 This is crucial for scaling verification to large projects.